FAQs

 Can I have a new boiler installed that is connected to my existing oil tank?

-It is possible, but your installed should carry out a risk assessment on your oil tank to ensure that it complies with current Fire Protection and Environmental regulations.
+It is possible, but your installer should carry out a risk assessment on your oil tank to ensure that it complies with current Fire Protection and Environmental regulations.

 Does an oil boiler need to be installed and commissioned by a qualified person?